Buying a home in the GTA for less doesn’t have to be mission impossible.

 1. Follow the MLS.

-The web makes it a breeze to search homes, lots, rural properties and businesses for sale on the MLS®.
-Multiple listing services used to be only for licensed Ontario realtors.
+The web makes it a breeze when you’re buying a home in the GTA.
+You can search homes, lots, rural properties, or businesses for sale on the MLS®.
 Now anyone can list their own home.
 You get more inventory and instant access as new properties come on the market.
 Go to Realtor.ca to start a search.

 2. Find Listings Before Other Buyers.

-Most realtors have pocket listings, homes not on the MLS.
-Some sellers want to protect their privacy or see if there is a market for their home before listing.
+No question buying a home in the GTA is competitive.
+Fortunately for you, most realtors have pocket listings, homes not on the MLS because sellers want to protect their privacy, or see if there is a market for their home before listing.
 Commissions can be lower, as an incentive to buy.
 You can also avoid irksome bidding wars by getting in on off-market gems.

 3. Ask Friends and Neighbours.

 Gossip gets around, so if a great deal comes up in your area, your neighbours probably know about it.
-If you can’t hang out at the water cooler because of COVID-19, go online to Facebook or chat rooms in your community.
-Ask around at the playground, Home Hardware or Second Cup next time you’re social distancing.
+Next time you’re social distancing, ask the neighbours for leads on buying a home in the GTA.
+Congegrate at the playground, Home Hardware, or Second Cup.
+If you can’t hang out at the water cooler at work because of COVID-19, go online to Facebook or chat rooms in your community.
+See the latest chats on urban Toronto.

 4. Buy From Family.

-Your parents, relatives or young people making a career move may have a perfectly good home or condo to sell or share with you.
-You could get your own piece of the pie by buying a 50% equity position.
+Your parents, relatives, or young people making a career move may have a perfectly good home or condo to sell or share with you.
+You could get your own piece of the pie by buying a home in the GTA with shared equity.
 Most elevated (two-storey) bungalows have walk-out basements you can make your own.
 A little bit of ingenuity goes a long ways.
-Maybe that attic space or coach house with back lane parking space could be yours in exchange for a joint mortgage.
+Maybe that attic space or coach house with back lane parking space could be yours in exchange for a joint mortgage (say contributing 50% of the mortgage).

 5. Build a Custom Home.